BPLIM/Workshops/ExternalServer/External_Server_Manual.md

   > `PATH=$PATH:/opt/bplimext/R/usr/lib64/rstudio/bin/`

+  - In case you face difficulties opening/saving files in RStudio, please open a Terminal and type

+  > `/bplimext/scripts/wrappers/R.sh`

 **IMPORTANT**: do not save your workspace image in your home folder (`Save workspace image? [y/n/c]`).
 If you want to keep the workspace file save it in your project folder under `work_area`.

 ## Python